 Make sure you include some light stretching after short easy runs.
 Avoid stretching after intense workouts since your muscles are stressed after strenuous activity.

-“In the best available scientific studies, stretching has not been associated with a statistically significant decrease in the risk of lower extremity injuries,” according to Eric Tan, MD, assistant professor of clinical orthopaedic surgery at the Keck School of Medicine of USC and a foot and ankle specialist at Keck Medicine of USC.
+“In the best available scientific studies, stretching has not been associated with a statistically significant decrease in the risk of lower extremity injuries,” says Eric Tan, MD, an orthopedic surgeon at Keck Medicine of USC and associate professor of clinical orthopedic surgery at the Keck School of Medicine of USC.
 “This doesn’t mean that stretching is useless, but rather, it is not the only factor in injury prevention.”

 7. Break up the monotony